cmdanan/Backend-Calculator/README.md

   postgresql://USER:PASSWORD@HOST:PORT/DATABASE
 ```

-Run the following command and it will automatically create the tables for your based on the schema.prisma file provided
+Run the following command and it will automatically create the tables for your database based on the schema.prisma file provided

 ```bash
   npx prisma migrate dev --name init